vmkhot/useful-scripts/Dask Parallelization Notes.md

 - This means it ONLY computes results when explicitly asked to calling the `df.compute()` function
 - Instead it creates a *'task graph'* of how it *would* do things when asked

 To use with slurm in sbatch mode is simplest.
-Interactive mode (salloc + srun) is trickier because you are only allocated a single node and I did not have success with this.
+Interactive mode (salloc + srun) is trickier because you are only allocated a single node

 To install the libraries: